sunoru/julia-mirror/README.md

 │── packages
 │   ├── RandomNumbers  # Packages (named without `.jl`)
-│   │   ├── General  # Folder with a name where the package is registered │   │   │   ├── RandomNumbers                       # Symbolic link to the package folder in the registry.
+│   │   ├── General  # Folder with a name where the package is registered │   │   │   ├── RandomNumbers                       # Symbolic link to the package folder in the registry
-│   │   │   ├── RandomNumbers-v0.1.1.tar.gz         # Zip files for releases
+│   │   │   ├── RandomNumbers-v1.0.1.tar.gz         # Tarballs for releases
-│   │   │   ├── RandomNumbers-v0.1.1.tar.gz.sha256  # Checksum
+│   │   │   ├── RandomNumbers-v1.0.1.tar.gz.sha256  # Checksum
-│   │   │   ├── RandomNumbers-v0.1.1.git            # Git info for depth of 1 (a shallow clone).
-Deprecated.
 │   │   │   ├── RandomNumbers-latest.tar.gz         # if --latest-packages is set
+│   │   │   ├── RandomNumbers-292ba49037aea380eb102bb923b69bf17d16289b.tar.gz  # Tarballs for releases named with tree sha1 hash
 │   │   │   └── ...
 │   │   └── ...
 │   └── ...